lws99/qbb2023-answers/week-3/README.md

 3801

-1. The number of gaps in each sequence for DNA alignment:
+1. The number of gaps in each sequence for DNA alignment: sequence 1: 353 sequence 2: 387

-2.2.
-The score of the alignment for DNA alignment:
+2. The score of the alignment for DNA alignment:
+318900.0